fariborzaref/fariborzaref/README.md

 <section id="profile">
   <h3>Profile</h3>
  <p>
-  I study how societies evolve by integrating computational sociology, mixed methods, and public policy analysis to reveal the structural forces that shape inequality across places and over time.
+  I study how societies evolve by integrating computational sociology, mixed-methods inquiry, and policy analysis to explain the institutional and structural forces that produce and reproduce inequality across contexts and over time.
 </p>

 </section>